10 myths and misconceptions about the pelvic floor!

 Wrong!
 Men also have a pelvic floor and should take care of their pelvic health!

-Although, men’s pelvic floor muscles are less fragile than women’s, their pelvic floor can be weakened by treatment of prostate pathologies for example.
+Although, men’s pelvic floor muscles are more commonly stronger than women’s, their pelvic floor can be damaged after a prostate surgery.

 Even though, worldwide 1 woman out of 4 suffers from incontinence (and 1/3 of women older than 35), frequently caused by the weakening of their pelvic floor muscles; 1 man out of 10 is also concerned by this issue.
 The truth is, both men and women suffer from pelvic problems like pelvic pain, incontinence, and other pelvic dysfunctions.
-Therefore, both sexes should be concerned about their pelvic health.
+Therefore, both sexes should find ways to maintain pelvic health.
 Besides of that, our pelvic health has a major impact on our sex life – for both partners.

 Only pregnant women or those that have given birth suffer from pelvic dysfunctions

-Intense abdominal workouts can damage the pelvic floor and can lead to effort incontinence (also known as stress incontinence) when practicing jumping sports (trampoline, CrossFit, gym, horse riding…) or running.
+Intense abdominal workouts can damage the pelvic floor and can lead to stress incontinence when practicing jumping sports (trampoline, CrossFit, gym, horse riding…) or running.